 - Editorial approach – whether you prefer a more developmental or detail-orientated style

-I’ve found out exactly what you need, the sample edit was everything you hoped it would be – it’s time to make it official.
+We’ve found out exactly what you need, the sample edit was everything you hoped it would be – it’s time to make it official.

 - You’ll send across your full manuscript in all its glory!